-But you’re not just earning exclusive merch, you’re also supporting small businesses and helping to strengthen Illinois’ exciting and diverse craft beer community.
+But you’re not just earning exclusive merch, you’re also supporting small businesses and helping strengthen Illinois’ exciting and diverse craft beer community.
 Taking part in the convenient and fun passport program is a great way to show your support, and explore more taprooms along The First Hundred Miles and in neighboring communities.

-Once you’re in the web app, you’ll see that it features brewery bios, hours, maps and website links for the more than 20 participating establishments in the Ale Trail program.
+Once you’re in the web app, you’ll see that it features brewery bios, hours, maps and website links for the participating establishments in the Ale Trail program.
 Make sure to follow the Heritage Corridor Ale Trail on Facebook for new developments in the program, and to see details on upcoming craft brew events.

 When you arrive at a participating location, simply check in on the app.
 Your phone’s GPS will confirm you’re at the location, and you’ll check one brewery off your list.
 All participants must be at least 21 years of age.

 Here’s a look at some of the participating Ale Trail stops near Route 66: